-Diab's Sustainability policy clearly states the importance of caring about natural resources, such as energy, by continuously improving how it is utilized.
-Each operating site is measuring and keeping track of the usage of energy, which is also reported internally on a monthly basis and annually to shareholders.
+Diab's Sustainability Policy clearly states the importance of caring about natural resources, such as energy, by continuously improving how they is utilized.
+Each operating site measures and keeps track of the usage of energy, which is also reported internally on a monthly basis and annually to shareholders.

-During 2016 Diab also implemented a yearly calculation on CO2e emissions, which clearly showed that the usage of natural gas within the group is one of the main contributors to the $\mathrm{CO}2\mathrm{e}$ emissions connected to energy consumption in the Group.
+During 2016 Diab also implemented a yearly calculation on CO_2 e emissions, which clearly showed that the usage of natural gas within the Group is one of the main contributors to the CO_2 e emissions connected to energy consumption in the Group.
 Moving away from natural gas to renewable energy will be an efficient way ahead to reduce the carbon footprint.
 As a consequence, Diab in Laholm signed an agreement in 2017 with an external partner to change the natural gas boiler for a solid biofuel boiler.
-This plant was completed during mid 2019 and the transition from natural gas to biofuel has been almost 100% during 2020.
-This renewable heat source will from now on reduce the $\mathrm{CO}2\mathrm{e}$ emissions significantly in the Laholm facility.
+This plant was completed during mid-2019 and the transition from natural gas to biofuel was performed during 2020.

-All data for energy consumption are measured values from all production sites.
-These are put into the software "Our Impacts" that is designed to help conduct high-quality assessments of an organization's greenhouse gas emissions.
+All data for energy consumption is measured from all production sites.
+These are put into a software tool "Our Impacts" which is designed to help conduct high-quality assessments of our organization's greenhouse gas emissions.

 Our Impacts is a flexible accounting service that brings together extensive research databases and carbon and energy expertise.
-In addition, this tool continuously receives updates on scientifically-based emission factors for energy calculations.
+In addition, this tool continuously receives updates on scientifically based emission factors for energy calculations.

-Below the energy consumption in MWh during 2020, (2019/2018 values in brackets) from electricity and heating together with other kinds of fuel consumption for all sites and offices combined:
+Below, the energy consumption in MWh during 2021, (2020/2019 values in brackets), from electricity and heating together with other kinds of fuel consumption for all sites and offices combined:

-Fuel Type Fuel Type Electricity Heating Steam Total Non Renewable Renewable Consumption Consumption Consumption MWh 1,599 20,414 49,277 72,832 2,620 146,742 (143,053/134,367) (1,709/1,884) (9,182/1,170) (46,836/44,193) (82,251/85,308) (3,075/1,812)
+Fuel Type Fuel Type Electricity Heating Steam Total Non Renewable Renewable Consumption Consumption Consumption MWh 1,087 24,268 58,231 53,611 891 138,088 (146,742/143,053) (1,599 /1,709) (20,414/9,182) (49,277/46,836) (72,832/82,251) (2,620/3,075)